kayaniv105105/CREDIT_FRAUD_CAPSTONE_PROJECT/README.md

 Fraud detection solution: This is a feature to detect fraudulent transactions, wherein once a cardmember swipes their card for payment, the transaction is classified as fraudulent or authentic based on a set of predefined rules.
 If fraud is detected, then the transaction must be declined.
 Please note that incorrectly classifying a transaction as fraudulent will incur huge losses to the company and also provoke negative consumer sentiment.

-Customer information: The relevant information about the customers needs to be continuously updated on a platform from where the customer support team can retrieve relevant information in real-time to resolve customer complaints and queries.
+Customer information: The relevant information about the customers needs to be continuously updated on a platform from where the customer support team can retrieve relevant information in real-time to resolve customer complaints and queries. he details of the member and the credit score associated with members are hosted on a central AWS RDS server.
+The historical transaction data will be provided as a CSV file.
+You need to use appropriate ingestion methods available to bring the card_member and member_score data from the AWS RDS into a Hadoop platform.
+You also need to load the historical card transactions into a NoSQL database.
+This data is then processed to fill data in the look-up table.

+Now, the data from the several POS systems will flow inside the architecture through a queuing system such as Kafka.
+The POS data from Kafka will be consumed by the streaming data processing framework to identify the authenticity of the transactions.

+You should note that one of the Service-Level Agreement (SLAs) of the company is to complete the transaction within a few seconds.
+Once the POS data from Kafka is entered into the stream processing layer, it is then assessed based on some parameters defined by the rules.
+The values for these parameters are fetched from the look-up table.
+The transaction is allowed to complete only when the results are positive for these rules.
+If the result for any rule is negative, then the transaction should be classified as fraud.

+Once the transaction is classified as genuine, then, corresponding to the card ID in the look-up table, the postcode and the transaction date of the current transaction need to be updated as per the last transaction.
+These fields should only be updated if the transaction gets classified as genuine.

+The card_transactions table also needs to be updated with all the details along with the classification of the transactions.

+The lookup table will contain the following details:

+Card id

+Upper control limit (UCL)

+Postcode of the last transaction

+Transaction date of the last transaction

+The credit score of the member

 The following tables containing data will be taken into consideration to solve this problem: